LiuYiSong/websocket-cross-server-adapter/FAQ.en-US.md

 ### 1. How to implement message forwarding and callback from client → WebSocket server → logic server?
 In a typical game scenario, the client sends a request (e.g., a matchmaking request) to the WebSocket server it is connected to.
 These requests are usually processed by a dedicated game logic server (e.g., GameServer), and the result is returned to the client.

-Below are two common implementation strategies:

-#### Option 1: WebSocket server handles the callback to the client

-**The game server processes the logic and returns the result to the WebSocket server, which then responds to the client.**

 1. The client sends a request, for example:

 ```js